 Featuring designs by Woolly company members Misha Kachman, Colin K. Bills, and Ivania Stack

 2018 Obie Award Winner, Best New American Play

-Describe the Night is made possible by a generous gift from Louis & Bonnie Cohen
+Describe the Night is made possible by generous gifts from Louis & Bonnie Cohen and Jeffrey P. Cunard

 WOOLLY DOES NOT OFFER ADVISORIES ABOUT SUBJECT MATTER, AS SENSITIVITIES VARY FROM PERSON TO PERSON.
 IF YOU HAVE ANY QUESTIONS ABOUT CONTENT, PLEASE CONTACT OUR BOX OFFICE AT 202-393-3939.